flintlib/flint/doc/source/fmpq_mpoly.rst

 Container operations
 --------------------------------------------------------------------------------

-    These function try to deal efficiently with violations of the internal canonical representation.
+    These functions try to deal efficiently with violations of the internal canonical representation.
     If a term index is negative or not strictly less than the length of the polynomial, the function will throw.
     The mutating functions here are not guaranteed to leave the polynomial in reduced form (see :func:`fmpq_mpoly_is_canonical` for a definition of reduced).
     This means that even if nonzero terms with distinct exponents have been constructed in the correct order, a call to :func:`fmpq_mpoly_reduce` is necessary to ensure that the polynomial is in canonical form.